ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 See [vulnerabilities.md](https://github.com/ademskey/Honeypot_Attack_Characterization_Data_Engine/blob/main/vulnerabilities.md) for a complete SBOM.

 # Setting up
 Install and start the Docker engine.
+Connect to the Cyberrange VPN to access the T-Pot server.
 For HTTP authorization, create a ".env" file in the web_app folder (needed to pull information from honeypot).
 The .env file should follow this format:

     HONEYPOT_USER=<username>
     HONEYPOT_PASS=<password>